 To attract fantastic Gen Z apprentice applicants and keep them for the long-term, your roles need to live up to the promise, and the environment must meet their expectations.

-That means creating a sensitive and respectful culture (and not using the word 'snowflake').
+That means creating a sensitive and respectful culture.

 #1 They have multidimensional values